glotzerlab/signac/doc/projects.rst

 .. _`context manager`: http://effbot.org/zone/python-with-statement.htm

-Next, we are going to initialize the project's *data space* by iterating over the two numbers, obtaining the :py:class:`~.Project.Job` instance with :py:meth:`~.Project.open_job` and calling the :py:meth:`~.Project.Job.init` method:
+Next, we are going to initialize the project's *data space* by iterating over the two numbers, obtaining the :py:class:`~.Project.Job` instance with :py:meth:`~.Project.open_job`, and calling the :py:meth:`~.Project.Job.init` method:

 .. code-block:: python